garvinipkiss/black-magic-studio/README.md

 # DESCRIPTION

-This is an artist website.
+This is a responsive artist website.

 # Technologies Used